Term of the Moment

 Storing Bytes

 Eight bits make up a "byte," which is manipulated as one entity.
-Each byte can store one alphanumeric character, one decimal digit or a decimal number from 0 to 256 (see binary number and binary values).
-Measurements of files, databases, storage drives and memory (RAM) are given in bytes rather than bits.
-See space/time, byte and word.
+Each byte can store one alphanumeric character, one or two decimal digits or a decimal number from 0 to 256 (see byte, binary number and binary values).
+The size of a file, database, storage drive and memory (RAM) is given in bytes rather than bits.
+See space/time and word.

 Storage - Making it Smaller

-Making the spot or cell smaller increases the storage capacity.
-Today's storage drives hold staggering amounts of data compared to 10 years ago.
+Making the spot or cell smaller increases storage capacity.
+Today's drives hold staggering amounts of data compared to early computers.
 For a fascinating storage technology that never became popular, see holographic storage.

 Transmission - Making it Faster

 The bit is transmitted as a pulse of high or low voltage.
-Speed is increased by making the transistors open and close faster, illustrated here as a mechanical switch.
-Transmitting pulses within the computer is much simpler than over an external network where they are influenced by distance and interference.
-However, the telephone companies pioneered optical trunks, which overcame these limitations.
+Transferring pulses within the computer is much simpler than transmitting them over an external network where they are influenced by distance and interference.